 Zebra Danios size

 Zebra Danios are small fish and hardly exceed two inches in the aquarium environment.
-In the wild, they can become as large as 3.7 inches.
-There is another kind of Danios known as Giant Danio, which grows up to 5 inches in length.
+However, in the wild, they can become as large as 3.7 inches.
+In addition, there is another kind of Danios known as Giant Danio, which grows up to 5 inches in length.

 Zebra Danio lifespan